 The festival Lost and Found is the place where all lost items end up.
 Whether you lost it in Jubilee or Camp Blueberry, these are the people you want to talk to.
 Please visit their booth, which is marked on the festival map, to check whether your lost item was found, or to turn in a lost item.

-After the festival, you may send a detailed description of the item you lost to firstname.lastname@example.org – but please do so promptly.
+After the festival, you can check the Lost & Found page for items left behind – but please do so promptly.
 The post-festival lost and found donates lost items to charity if they are not claimed within a month of the event.

 The most powerful resource available to the Forest Family is you.
 The whole experience is fueled by your thoughtfulness, your caring attention, and your enthusiasm.
 Thank you for reading this page.
 By increasing your knowledge of the festival’s resources, you have now become a greater part of the heart of Electric Forest.

 The wonder of The Forest is experienced to the fullest by those who arrive prepared to take care of themselves, The Forest, and each other.

 This guide was built by the moderators and community of the Electric Forest Subreddit, for the Forest Family community in order to help everyone feel prepared and ready to have the greatest possible experience in The Forest.
 Sit down and prepare for a crash course in the essentials of Electric Forest.
 For a more comprehensive guide, and to engage with members of the online Forest Family community visit the EF Subreddit.

 - Tips for The Journey